 IACD was a strong supporter of the Millenium Development Goals and most recently played an active part in the INGO consultations around the Sustainable Development Goals.

 IACD's activities been founded on a commitment to genuine learning and practice exchange across contexts and cultures, and a belief that community development is at its heart asset-based.

 We have a track record in research and publications.
 'What in the world...?', published in 2007, explored international approaches to issues such as gender, sustainability and governance.

 Our collaboration over several years with the Carnegie UK Trust and the FierySpirits Community of Practice enabled us to gather and share learning around asset based approaches to community development.
-'Appreciating Assets', published in 2011, highlights the global roots of assets approaches and some of the work being done to harness and build on various forms of community 'capital'.
+'Appreciating Assets', that highlights the global roots of assets approaches and some of the work being done to harness and build on various forms of community 'capital'.

 Complementing this was our work with the Indigo network, from 2010-2012, which aimed to support people out of poverty in Europe by encouraging individuals and communities to build their financial assets.
 IACD is a member of the European Financial Inclusion Network and sits on its savings working group.

 Over the years we have expanded our capacity for facilitating learning and practice exchange in ways which complement face-to-face meetings and traditional research projects.